kr-ramesh/synthtexteval/README.md

 ```
 #### Training a classifier

-After creating the dataset, train a classifier using the syntheval.downstream.classify module.
-We also provide a training script for this in the ```downstream/classify``` subdirectory.
+After creating the dataset, train a classifier using the syntheval.eval.downstream.classify module.
+We also provide a training script for this in the ```eval/downstream/classify``` subdirectory.
 This script can also be used to test the classifier using the same module.
 Additional detailed documentation on the module, including its functionalities for testing with synthetic data and augmenting the training set with synthetic data, can be found in this subdirectory.

 ```python
 # Command to execute the training script with the required parameters: